Approximate Message Passing for orthogonally invariant ensembles: Multivariate non-linearities and spectral initialization: Symmetric AMP with independent initialization

 In this section, we first describe extensions of the AMP algorithms and state evolution characterizations of \cite{fan2020approximate} from vector-valued to matrix-valued iterates, for orthogonally invariant matrices and an independent initialization.
-We will then discuss signal-plus-noise models and spectral initializations in Sections \ref{sec:sym:pcaInit} and \ref{sec: main rec}.
+We will then discuss signal-plus-noise models and spectral initializations in Section~\ref{sec:sym:pcaInit}.
+We focus on the setting of symmetric matrices in the main text for ease of presentation, and corresponding results for rectangular matrices are given in Appendices \ref{sec:indrect} and \ref{sec: main rec}.